Happy end of 2013 everyone! This year marked our “celebrating ten years of producing fabulous events“ for our little event planning business.

 - A car hit the back of the limo carrying the wedding party from the church to the private reception.
 Then it started a chain reaction on a two-lane, country highway.
 Ended up with two totaled cars, 2 ambulances, one fire truck, two sheriffs, and thank God everyone was okay.

 - Divided bridesmaids and family members ended up in a brawl.
 Nothing really bad, thank goodness …

 - Too many times to count dealing with heavy rain and tornado watches and warnings.
 It’s a wonder we are still alive.

 - Bride twisted her ankle wearing high heel shoes at the rehearsal dinner.
-Same Mother of Bride slipped and fell at the hotel, tore ligaments in her knee and attended the wedding in a wheel chair and highly medicated.
+The same Mother of Bride slipped and fell at the hotel, tore ligaments in her knee and attended the wedding in a wheelchair, and highly medicated.

-- Night before the wedding, the DJ commercial building burnt down.
+- The night before the wedding, the DJ commercial building burnt down.
 We had another DJ lined up to loan equipment in one hour, however, luckily all the equipment was in the trailer and everyone was okay.
-DJ performed as usual, bride found out at the end of the wedding reception.
+DJ performed, as usual, the bride found out at the end of the wedding reception.

-- Bridesmaid dress zipper came completely apart.
+- The bridesmaid’s dress zipper came completely apart.
 We worked on it and were prepared to sew it, luckily the teeth of the zipper connected again and it zipped right up!
-Bride didn’t find out until the next day.
+The bride didn’t find out until the next day.